 Instant Pot No Boil or Cold Ingredients Yogurt is a quick way to make yogurt using cold milk and cold starter yogurt in the instant pot.

 That said, I do want to mention that you need a special type of milk, ultra-filtered, to make this yogurt.
-And the taste is not exactly the same as yogurt made from normal whole milk.
-This may not be an issue if you flavor your yogurt, however if you eat plain yogurt you might want to taste this and check for your preference.
+And the taste is not the same as yogurt made from normal whole milk.
+This may not be an issue if you flavor your yogurt.
+However, if you eat plain yogurt, you might want to taste this and check for your preference.

 What is Cold Ingredients Yogurt?

-The biggest advantage is method is that it is a "One pot, one shot" technique which certainly saves time.
+The biggest advantage of the method is that it is a “One pot, one shot” technique that saves time.

 What do you need to make No boil / Cold Ingredients Yogurt?

-Fairlife Milk has been the popular choice in the USA for most instapotters.
-The Canada version for this milk is Natrel.
-These milks are called ultra filtered and are pasteurized at a higher temperature.
+Fairlife Milk has been the popular choice in the USA for most Instapotters.
+The Canadian version of this milk is Natrel.
+These milk are called ultra-filtered and are pasteurized at a higher temperature.
 There is more natural protein and calcium in this milk and less sugar.
 Fairlife milk is not organic.
-But Fairlife milk is lactose free, so this is a great option if you are lactose intolerant.
+But Fairlife milk is lactose-free, so this is a great option if you are lactose intolerant.

-You can use other ultra pasteurized milks to make cold ingredients yogurt, however I have not tried with any other milk.
-Also, note that it is not recommended to use this cold ingredients method with milk that has not been through the ultra pasteurization process.
+You can use other ultra-pasteurized milk to make cold ingredients yogurt.
+However, I have not tried it with any other milk.
+Also, note that using this cold ingredients method with milk that has not been through the ultra pasteurization process is not recommended.

 Note: I am not advertising Fairlife or Natrel milk and am not related to the company in any way.
 This milk has been the choice for making this cold ingredients yogurt.